Handoff Strategies

 Orchestrator Integration¶

-Both orchestrators use the scenario-based handoff map and configuration:
+Both orchestrators use the HandoffService for unified handoff resolution:

 Initialization¶